|

 and dips to the ancient city beneath,

-birch and the pines
+where the white-limbed birch and the pines

-with trunks like thickening rust
+with trunks like thickened rust

-grow closer, to enclose the lines
+stand closer, enclosing the lines

 of hurrying cars, they inspire a trust.